AlexeyPlodenko/myDeploy/README.md

 //    $app->addRunCommand("lftp -c \"$lftpCommandsString\"");

     $app->build();
-    // use the build without cache, when you want to avoid the Docker cache
+    // comment the previous line and uncomment the next one, when you want to avoid the Docker cache
 //    $app->buildWithoutCache();
 } finally {
     // comment this line out to be able to debug the created Dockerfile and file copy scripts in the /tmp/ directory